A rule-general abductive learning by rough sets: Experiments

 \subsection{Knowledge Base}

-The knowledge base consists of animal discrimination rules represented by first-order logical rules.
+The knowledge base generally predetermined consists of animal discrimination rules represented by first-order logical rules.
 Rules can be negative or positive.
-Moreover, due to the presence of a rule generator, the initial knowledge base can be empty.In this article, the initial knowledge base only added the following three rules to demonstrate the ability of RS-ABL correction, reduction, and generation of new rules: $1) \neg bat \gets \neg flys$; $2) \neg bat \gets \neg flys + \neg swims$; $3)bat \gets \neg flys$.
+Moreover, due to the presence of a rule generator, the initial knowledge base can be empty.
+In each experiment of image classification task, the knowledge base contains some correct rules, incorrect rules, and repeated rules to test the ability of RS-ABL to reduce, correct, and enrich the knowledge base.
+For example, in an experiment, the pre-set knowledge base only added the following three rules to demonstrate the ability of RS-ABL correction, reduction, and generation of new rules, such as $1) \neg bat \gets \neg flys$; $2) \neg bat \gets \neg flys + \neg swims$; $3) bat \gets \neg flys$.